MBODM/js-fizzbuzz/README.md

 - Just download the source code.
 - Open Console, or Powershell, or Terminal and navigate to the download folder.
 - Run `node app`
 - For everything else just take a look into the code.
-As i said, its really very basic.
+As i said, it´s really very basic. :slightly_smiling_face:

 Have fun.